Occupational Therapy Programs

 Graduate programs in OT

-master of science in occupational therapy
+master of occupational therapy

 At the conclusion of your second semester in the OT program, you will submit your intent to pursue either a master’s in OT or a doctorate.
 The choice is yours.
 The master’s track takes a little less time and doesn’t require the additional 14-week capstone project, but you will graduate fully prepared to serve others holistically across their lifespan.

 After your first full year in any of our OT tracks, you will be able to decide if you would like to continue with a master's degree or enter the doctoral program.
 The OTDe requires an additional 10 credits from the master’s degree, which includes a 14-week capstone experience.
 Full-time fieldwork experiences are designed to ensure you achieve the generalist competencies of the occupational therapy profession, preparing you for full-time work or to continue on and earn additional specializations.